Anti-AliasLabs/human-harp/README.md

 TODO: There will be a master module sketch.

+NOTE:
-NOTE: Currently the reset button has a pulldown resistor.
+- Currently the reset button has a pulldown resistor.
 This should be changed to use the internal pullup instead.
+- In module.fzz, the wrong Sparkfun charger board is being used.
+Needs to be Charger/Booster, not Charger.

 harpy